NFL on Fox: 1990s

 The Week 15, 1995 match-up between the Arizona Cardinals and the San Diego Chargers was part of an experiment by Fox where Terry Bradshaw and Jimmy Johnson provided analysis throughout the game with no play-by-play.

 At the end of the 1996 season, Fox broadcast its first ever Super Bowl.
 Super Bowl XXXI would be the first of three Super Bowls to be called by Pat Summerall and John Madden while with Fox (Super Bowls XXXIII and XXXVI being the others).
 The telecast ended up being the highest-rated program in the history of the then ten-year-old Fox network, and it currently ties Super Bowl XLII for the highest-rated program in the entire history of the network.
 Fox's broadcast was also the first Super Bowl to have a constant, live-updating graphic for the score, time and down, and distance.
 The FoxBox was used also in Super Bowl XXXIII, and the graphic positioned over live action has become the norm in virtually all sports broadcasts at the national and regional production levels.

 Following the 1997 season, Joe Buck did not call another NFL game on Fox until 2001.
 For Fox's first two years of NFL coverage, Buck was paired with Tim Green on the fourth-tier team.
 And in 1997, Buck was teamed with Bill Maas on the fourth-tier team.
 Between the 1998-2000 seasons, Buck would often be assigned to working at Fox NFL Sunday studio for halftime coverage whenever the main pregame crew was on the road.
 Kevin Harlan left Fox after this season to join the NFL on CBS.
 Harlan and Bill Maas anchored Fox's halftime coverage for Week 6, as the Fox NFL Sunday crew did the pregame show from Green Bay's Lambeau Field.

 In 1998, Fox had a broadcast of the Washington Redskins/Tampa Bay Buccaneers game scheduled for Week 16.
 On the day the game was supposed to be broadcast, President Bill Clinton was impeached by Congress and Fox broke into local programming to cover the events.
 The football game (called by Sam Rosen and Jerry Glanville) began as scheduled and was shown in split screen.
 Jerry Glanville left Fox after this season to join The NFL Today on CBS.

-For Fox's coverage of Super Bowl XXXIII at the end of the 1998 season, the starting lineups were shown using a virtual TV.
-To TV viewers, it appeared as if the end zone opened up and a giant TV came up out of the ground.
-The virtual TV displayed video announcing the starting lineups.
-The virtual TV effect was provided by PVI Virtual Media Services using their L-VIS virtual graphics system.
+For Fox's coverage of Super Bowl XXXIII at the end of the 1998 season, the starting lineups were shown using a virtual television.
+To television viewers, it appeared as if the end zone opened up and a giant television came up out of the ground.
+The virtual television displayed video announcing the starting lineups.
+The virtual television effect was provided by PVI Virtual Media Services using their L-VIS virtual graphics system.